ObjectBox Go

 Is ObjectBox ACID compliant?
 Is it an in-memory database?

-ObjectBox comes with ACID transactions.
+ObjectBox comes with .
 It has hard durability (the "D" in ACID) semantics.
 For synchronous transactions (e.g. what happens under the hood for Box.Put()), data is stored durable once it returns.
 Unlike ObjectBox, many NoSQL DBs have relaxed durability semantics (e.g. a time window of second where data can be lost).

 ObjectBox is not an in-memory database.
 The latter have high RAM requirements because they have to keep ALL data in memory.
 ObjectBox usage of RAM is flexible; it doesn't need much but makes use of RAM if it is available.
 That is why ObjectBox is usually as fast as an in-memory database.